mowinckel107/teaching_git/git notes.md

-## To change settings to show the entire command reply instead of using the pager
+## Show the entire command reply instead of using the pager
 git config --global core.pager "cat"
 This is equivalent to starting a command with “git -P”